kcbabo/portal-custom-auth/README.md

 ## Notes
 - Source for the custom auth service can be found in the ```auth-service``` directory.
 Be sure to change the image repo name if you plan on customizing along with the associate container def in the Deployment
 - I'm running locally in kind and mapping ```:31500``` on my machine to the Kube ingress.
 You'll need to manage the DNS resolution (I added petstore.example.com and api.example.com directly to my /etc/hosts) based on your own setup.
-If your hostname or port information is different then make sure you update the Environment and Portal resources in ```petstore-portal.yaml```.
+If your hostname or port information are different then make sure you update the Environment and Portal resources in ```petstore-portal.yaml```.